spencertipping/ni/doc/ni_by_example_1.md

 # `ni` by Example, Chapter 1 (alpha release)

 Welcome!
-This is a "rich" `ni` tutorial that covers all of the basics of this cantankerous, odd, and ultimately, incredibly fast, joyful, and productive tool.
+This is a "rich" tutorial that covers all of the basics of this cantankerous, odd, and ultimately, incredibly fast, joyful, and productive tool called `ni`.
 We have tried to assume as little knowledge as possible in this tutorial, but if you find anything confusing, please contact [the developers](http://github.com/spencertipping) or [the author](http://github.com/michaelbilow).

-By the end of this tutorial, you should have a good handle on the most common `ni` operations, and should be pretty facile with `ni` on your local machine. `ni` suffers from having both a steep learning curve and an exponential power curve; learning the basics of the syntax is the hardest part, and knowing the basics won't make you much more productive (especially if you have a couple of years of Python under your belt and know another data processing language like `pandas`).

-The knowledge represented in this tutorial is fundamental, but only scratches the surface of `ni`'s power, which is its virality.
+`ni` suffers from having a steep learning curve, and while the knowledge represented in this tutorial is fundamental, it only hints at `ni`'s real power, which is its virality.
 This tutorial is structured in 5 parts:

 1. Intro to `ni`
 2. Perl for `ni`
 3. The real power of `ni`
 4. `ni` and Ruby, Perl, Python, Lisp & Bash
 5. `ni` odds and ends

-In general, this tutorial follows along with the horribly-misnamed `ni` [cheatsheet](cheatsheet.md).
-If you find this tutorial too slow, you can drink from the firehose there.
-Have fun!
+6. `ni` + Jupyter (TODO)

 ## What is `ni`?